-The Red Team Summit is two-day conference in February for internal Red Teams (by internal Red Teams) to share tips, tricks and experiences.
-The Red Team Summit is focused on how to be an effective attacker for your organization and how to demonstrate the maximum value to your organization as opposed to “Here’s how to hack my employer.”
+Red Team Summit is two-day conference in the spring for internal Red Teams (by internal Red Teams) to share tips, tricks, and experiences.
+Red Team Summit is focused on how to be an effective attacker for your organization, and how to demonstrate the maximum value to your organization as opposed to “Here’s how to hack my employer.”

 Offensive security operators present various TTPs to share lessons learned from accumulated successes and failures.
-The format is similar to Facebook’s War Room event for blue teamers.
+The format is similar to Facebook’s War Room event for Blue Teams.

 Attendance is limited.
 Your organization must submit a talk in order to receive an invitation for attendance.
 Submission to CFP does not guarantee presentation acceptance, but does guarantee attendance while capacity remains available.

-This event is intended for internal Red Teams -- those security teams responsible for simulating adversaries and testing the effective security controls of their organizations.
-This is an invite only event.
+This event is targeted towards internal Red Teams -- the hackers responsible for simulating adversaries and testing the effective security controls of their organizations.

-Red Team Summit is intended as a community event.
-It has been hosted by various companies, and we strive to keep it going in order to provide a forum for discussion among internal red teams.
+Red Team Summit is a community effort.
+It has been hosted by various companies who strive to keep it going in order to provide a forum for discussion among Red Teams.